-- The refrigerant inside the unit is mildly flammable, but normally does NOT leak.
-If the refrigerant leaks in the room and comes in contact with fire from a burner, a heater, or a cooker, this may result in fire, or the formation of a harmful gas. - Turn OFF any combustible heating devices, ventilate the room, and contact the dealer where you purchased the unit. - Do NOT use the unit until a service person confirms that the part from which the refrigerant leaked has been repaired.
+- The refrigerant in the system is safe and normally does NOT leak.
+If the refrigerant leaks in the room, contact with a fire of a burner, a heater or a cooker may result in a harmful gas. - Turn OFF any combustible heating devices, ventilate the room and contact the dealer where you purchased the unit. - Do NOT use the system until a service person confirms that the portion where the refrigerant leaks is repaired.